 Dr Melanie Fennell – Teacher/Trainer

 Dr Melanie Fennell was a pioneer of cognitive therapy for depression in the UK.
 As a research clinician in the Oxford University Dept of Psychiatry, she contributed to developing and evaluating cognitive behavioural treatments for depression and anxiety disorders.
 Between 2003 and 2013 she worked with Professor Mark Williams, helping to develop MBCT for people suffering recurrent depression who are also recurrently suicidal.
-She developed the Oxford Diploma in Cognitive Therapy, the Oxford Diploma/MSc in Advanced Cognitive Therapy Studies, and (with Professor Williams) the Oxford MSt in Mindfulness-Based Cognitive Therapy.
+She developed and led the Oxford Diploma in Cognitive Therapy, the Oxford Diploma/MSc in Advanced Cognitive Therapy Studies, and (with Professor Williams) the Oxford MSt in Mindfulness-Based Cognitive Therapy (on which she still teaches).
 She has extensive experience of teaching, training and supervising CBT and MBCT.
 Her book “Overcoming low self-esteem” has become a classic of self-help literature, recommended by the UK NHS’s “Books on Prescription” scheme.
 In July 2002, she was voted “Most Influential Female UK Cognitive Therapist” by the membership of the BABCP, and in 2013 was awarded an Honorary Fellowship by the Association.

 Dr Kim Griffiths – Teacher/Trainer